 Triple P Provider Training Courses vary in length depending on the level.
 Typically, training courses are conducted over one to four days.
 The courses cover the theoretical foundations of behavioral family interventions both generally and specifically to Triple P. A comprehensive overview of the development and prevalence of behavioral and emotional problems in children and/or adolescents is also presented.

 All Triple P Provider Training Courses are conducted by Triple P Trainers in compliance with the Quality Assurance Requirements specified by the University of Queensland.
 Training courses contain a maximum of 20 participants per course.
 And Triple P Trainers come to you – running training sessions at a location of your choice.
-Otherwise, you may send individual practitioners to open-enrolment training sessions, which are organised by Triple P.
+Otherwise, you may send individual practitioners to open-enrollment training sessions, which are organized by Triple P.